eclipse-cdt-cloud/theia-trace-extension/README.md

 ![gitpod-live-demo-setup][gitpod-live-demo-setup]

-## Download an external build of the application
+## Download an external application

-If you'd like to explore your own traces, you can **[download a Theia IDE build with this trace viewer extension here][app-image]**
+If you'd like to explore your own traces, you can download a pre-built `CDT Cloud Blueprint` IDE, which includes the Theia trace viewer extension: [here][app-image]

+* **Prerequisite: trace-server** Install a [trace server][tc-server] and configure its path in the application's preferences (Trace Server: Path)
 * **Prerequisite: Java 17** (required since this tool uses the [Eclipse Trace Compass server][tc-server] which runs on Java)
   * If you get a confusing error "Error opening serial port ${this.port}.
 (Port busy)" when you try to run the app, it's likely that Java is missing.
 * **No compilation or additional downloads necessary!** Just change the AppImage file's permissions to make it executable (command: `chmod +x <filename>`) and run it.